 Neither does the CPI include sales prices of homes.
 Instead, it calculates the "monthly equivalent of owning a home," which it derives from rents.
 This is misleading since rental prices are likely to drop when there is a high vacancy.
 That's usually when interest rates are low and housing prices are rising.
 Conversely, when home prices are dropping due to high-interest rates, rents tend to increase.

 CPI figures can provide a false low reading when home prices are high and rents are low.

-This is why it did not warn of asset inflation during the housing bubble of 2006.
-If it had, the Federal Reserve could have raised interest rates to prevent the bubble.
-That would have also prevented the pain when the bubble burst in 2007.
+This is why asset inflation during the housing bubble of 2006 went essentially unnoticed.
+Had it been a focus, the Federal Reserve could have raised interest rates in an attempt to prevent the bubble.
+Such a strategic response might have also mitigated some of the pain when the bubble burst in 2007.

 First, exports from China have kept prices low.
 The country has a lower standard of living, so it can pay its workers less.
-China also keeps its exchange rate pegged to the dollar.
-That keeps its exports competitive.
+China also keeps its exchange rate pegged to the dollar, which keeps its exports competitive.

 Second, in the 21st century, technology such as computers keeps workers' productivity high.
-Most information can be gotten in seconds from the internet.
+Most information can be retrieved in seconds from the internet.
 Workers don't have to spend time tracking it down.
 The switch from snail mail to email streamlined business communications.